k3jph/k3jph.github.io/coat-of-arms.md

 anchors the bottom.
 This symmetry creates a sense of poise and quiet dynamism.
-While the symbolism is personal and interpretive, the rotational balance and alternating motifs give the かもん (家紋) a feeling of motion and intention—expressive without being literal.
+While the symbolism is personal and interpretive, the rotational balance and alternating motifs give the かもん (家紋) a feeling of motion and intention, expressive without being literal.

 This kamon (かもん) is not a replacement for my coat of arms, but rather a sibling to it, a cross-cultural expression rooted in dialogue, design,